 Does the Bible Support Structured Devotion?

+Yes.
+Scripture repeatedly shows ordered devotion rather than careless spirituality.
 The early church devoted themselves to teaching and prayer.
-Devotion implies disciplined practice.
-Therefore, structure does not suppress the Spirit.
-Instead, it channels attention.
+Structured devotion does not suppress the Spirit.
+It channels attention toward biblical truth.

 The Role of Scripture Art in Reinforcing Prayer